ThibautBremand/mkm-watchdog/README.md

 Other parameters:
 - `delay`: period, in seconds, between two scraping loops.
 Keep it reasonably high.

+#### Important notes:
+If an URLs returns a product with more than 50 article results, only the first 50 will be scraped since the scraper does not handle the click on the "Show more results" button.
+One possible workaround is to use URLs with active filters instead, such as languages or cards conditions filters.

 ### Telegram and .env
 - First, you need to create a [Telegram account](https://desktop.telegram.org/).
 - Then, for the following steps, you need to download and use the desktop version.